Alibaba (BABAON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Alibaba Historical Price

-According to the latest data gathered on Alibaba live price page, the current price of Alibaba is 178USD.
+According to the latest data gathered on Alibaba live price page, the current price of Alibaba is 175.52USD.
 The circulating supply of Alibaba(BABAON) is

 In the past 24 hours, Alibaba has shown a price movement of